|Calvin and Grace Coolidge certainly lived up to those words—and

 "'Will he bite?' he asked the President as we came by.

-biter.
+peculiar biter.
 He only bites lazy men.
-As long as you keep working he won't bother
+As long as you keep working he

-the negro, who shovelled furiously, while Rob Roy, who was interested in
+spied on the negro, who shovelled furiously, while Rob Roy, who was

-Roy and Prudence Prim.
-To Harry Waters he would snap, "You can lose
+Rob Roy and Prudence Prim.
+To Harry Waters he would snap, "You

 He was.
 The President was actually quite taken by them and was